-Should Include:
+Housing

+The Comprehensive Plan is a long-range policy plan that sets the table for specific projects and programs to implement its goals.
+These six short-term and medium-term implementation priorities will allow us to address many of the most pressing goals, policies and actions recommended in the SomerVision Plan.

+Somerville: an Exceptional Place to Live, Work, Play, and Raise a Family

 - a.
-Union Square / Boynton Yards

-- b.
-Inner Belt / Brickbottom / McGrath Highway
+Union Square / Boynton Yards - b.
+Inner Belt / Brickbottom /

+McGrath Highway

 - c.
-Gilman Square

-- d.
-Lowell Street / SomervilleJunction / Magoun Square
+Gilman Square - d.
+Lowell Street / Somerville

+Junction / Magoun Square

 - e.
-Ball Square

-- f.
-Route 16 / Mystic Valley Parkway
+Ball Square - f.
+Route 16 / Mystic Valley

+Parkway

 - g.
-Assembly Square / Sullivan Square
+Assembly Square / Sullivan Square - f.

-- f.
 Davis Square / Porter Square

 A. Station Area Planning: All neighborhoods have a unique role in making Somerville a great place to live, work, play and raise a family.
 The City will continue its efforts to engage residents and business owners in planning for the future of their individual neighborhoods, with a focus on areas around existing and future transit stops.
-Area plans will focus on urban design, transportation and land use, with other topics to be determined by participants.
+Area plans will focus on land use, urban design and transportation, with other topics to be determined by participants.

-B. Quality-of-Life Strategies: Somerville has been recognized as one of the most livable cities in the nation, and our efforts around public education, parks and recreation, cultural programming, public safety, open government, and the business environment and all play key roles.
+B. Quality-of-Life Strategies: Somerville has been recognized as one of the most livable cities in the nation, and our efforts around public safety, open government, cultural programming, parks and recreation, the business environment and public education all play key roles.
 Each of these areas can best be addressed when they are coordinated and planned for in a strategic fashion.